PatricioMonpelat/myWebsite/README.md

 4. [Collaboration](#collaboration)
 ## General Info
 ***
-Just click on this link and checkout my website. https://patriciomonpelat.github.io/myResume/
+Just click this link to see the website https://patriciomonpelat.github.io/myResume/

 ## Technologies
 ***